Healthy Homes Assessment Twyford

 Healthy Homes Assessment Services

-Did you have any idea that the Healthy Homes Standards came into effect on the 1st of July 2021?
-Landlords are now required to ensure that their Twyford rental properties meet the minimum Healthy Homes Standards within 90 days of a new or renewed tenancy and all private rental properties are required to be completely in compliance by July 1st 2024.
+Did you know that the Healthy Homes Standards came into effect on the 1st of July 2021?
+Landlords now have to ensure that their Twyford rental properties meet the minimum Healthy Homes Standards within 90 days of a renewal or new tenancy and all private rentals must be fully conforming by the 1st July 2024.

 The areas covered by the Healthy Homes Standards are:

-We will assess the rental property you have in order to determine whether it satisfies the NZ Healthy Homes and Residential Tenancy Acts standards.
-After assessing, we’ll advise you or your property manager of the work needed to be completed. requirements to be completed, and provide an evaluation report with all the information needed for your tenancy contract’s Healthy Home Statement of Compliance.
+We will evaluate your rental property and determine whether it meets NZ Healthy Homes and Residential Tenancy Acts standards.
+Following the assessment, we’ll advise you or your property manager of any tasks which needs to be done and offer an evaluation report with all the details required for your tenancy contract’s Healthy Home Statement of Compliance.

-Inability to meet the standards under the Healthy Homes Standards is a breach under the Residential Tenancies Act 1986, and any landlord found to not complying may be liable for up to $7,200 in addition to any healthier homes related fines.
+Inability to meet the standards under the Healthy Homes Standards is a violation under the Residential Tenancies Act 1986, and any landlord found not following the rules could be subject to fines of as much as $7,200 and additional healthier homes relevant fines.

-We are fully independent assessors of rental properties, as well as fully certified to evaluate each of Healthy Homes and Homefit.
+Our company is completely independent assessors for rental properties, in addition, we’re fully qualified for each of Healthy Homes and Homefit.

 Call Now 0800 232 113